Instant Pot Lamb Stew

 Ingredients

-• 2 lbs. lamb stew meat or lamb shoulder, cut into 1.5 inch cubes
+• 2 lbs. lamb shoulder cut into 1.5 inch cubes, or lamb stew meat

-• 6 ounces Guinness stout beer or omit and substitute more beef broth
+• 6 ounces Guinness stout beer or omit and substitute with beef broth

-• 2 tablespoons arrowroot powder or flour, plus optional 2 tablespoons for thickening the broth
+• 2 tablespoons arrowroot powder or cornstarch, plus 2 tablespoons cold water for thickening the stew

 Instructions

-• Brown the meat.
-Pat the pieces of lamb with a few paper towels to dry them.
-Sprinkle with arrowroot powder and a bit of salt and pepper.
+• Sear the lamb.
+Use paper toweling to pat the pieces of lamb dry.
+Place meat into a bowl with arrowroot powder and a bit of salt and pepper, and toss to coat.

 • Turn the Instant Pot to sauté mode and heat the oil.
-In batches, add the meat to the Instant Pot, and let it cook for about 2 minutes per side.
-Set it aside on a plate.
+Working in batches, arrange a single layer of meat into the hot oil.
+Sear for about 2 minutes per side, then set the seared lamb aside on a plate and sear the next batch.

-• Cook in the Instant Pot.
-Add the onions to the Instant Pot, and saute for a few minutes until softened.
-Add the Guinness (if using) to deglaze the bottom of the pan.
-Use a wooden spoon to scrape any browned bits off the bottom.
+• Add the diced onions to the hot oil and sauté for 4-5 minutes, until softened.
+Pour the beer (or broth) in to deglaze the bottom of the Instant Pot liner.
+Use a wooden spoon to scrape up any browned bits off the bottom.

 • Pour in the broth.
 Add the carrots, potatoes, lamb, and seasonings.
-Cover and turn to high pressure for 35 minutes.
-Allow for a natural pressure release.
+Lock the lid on, close the steam release, and manually set the IP to cook at high pressure for 35 minutes.
+Allow a 15-minute natural pressure release before carefully opening the pressure valve to release any remaining steam.

 • Finish and Serve.
-Once the pressure has completely released, open the lid.
+Once the pressure has completely released, unlock and remove the lid.
 Stir in the green peas and allow them to cook with the stew for a few minutes.

-• Optionally, you thicken the broth by making a slurry.
-Whisk more arrowroot powder with about 1/4 cup of the broth in a small dish, then stir that into the stew.
-Set the Instant Pot to Sauté mode and allow the stew to simmer for about 10 minutes, stirring occasionally.
+• Optionally, you can thicken the stew by making a slurry of 2 tablespoons cold water mixed with 2 tablespoons arrowroot.
+Stir the slurry into the stew, set the Instant Pot to Sauté mode and allow the stew to simmer for about 10 minutes, stirring occasionally.

-• Ladle the soup into bowls, sprinkle with fresh thyme, and season with a little salt and pepper.
+• Ladle the soup into bowls, sprinkle with fresh thyme, and season with additional salt and pepper if desired.

 Notes

-Storing leftovers: Once the Lamb Stew has cooled to room temperature, transfer it to an airtight container or zip top bag and store in the refrigerator for 3-4 days.
+Storing leftovers: Cool the stew to room temperature, then transfer it to an airtight container or zip top bag.
+Store in the refrigerator for up to 4 days.

 Freezing leftovers: This stew freezes beautifully!
 Allow the stew to cool completely, then transfer it to a zip top freezer bag.
-Squeeze all the air out of the bag, then store in the freezer for 2-3 months.
+Squeeze all the air out of the bag, then store in the freezer for up to 3 months.
 Defrost by setting the bag on a plate in the refrigerator overnight.

 Nutrition